canderton3/7641Team24/midterm_report.md

 ## Gaussian Mixture Modeling
 ### Result
   The team found that, using the Gaussian Mixture Model, that 2 clusters was the ideal way to classify potential exoplanets with our chosen features.
-See below for a GIF of the first two PCA columns being assigned to various clusters for a brief understanding of how our algorithm works:
+See below for two GIFs (5/10 feature clustering) of the first two PCA columns being assigned to various clusters for a brief understanding of how our algorithm works:

 ![](images/gmm.gif)